Algebraic structure underlying spherical, parabolic and prolate spheroidal bases of the nine-dimensional MICZ-Kepler problem: Algebraic relations between bases

 We do not use the superscripts $n,L,Q,J$ for matrix $\hat{\mathcal{K}} (a)$ and column vector $\hat{T}(a)$ to avoid the cumbersomeness.

-For Equation \eqref{eqn:K-eqn-compact}, the separation constant $K$ is the $n_k$-th eigenvalue of matrix $\hat{\mathcal{K}} (a)$.
+For \Eref{eqn:K-eqn-compact}, the separation constant $K$ is the $n_k$-th eigenvalue of matrix $\hat{\mathcal{K}} (a)$.
 This value depends on $a$ and can be calculated for fixed $n, L, Q, J$; thus, we denote the separation constant as $K_{n,n_k,L,Q,J}(a)$.
-Back to Equation \eqref{eqn:K-solve}, fortunately, the similar three-term recurrence equations have been investigated in our previous works; \cite{le2017,le2018} thus, we can obtain a compact solution of these equations as follows.
+Back to \Eref{eqn:K-solve}, fortunately, the similar three-term recurrence equations have been investigated in our previous works \cite{le2017,le2018}; thus, we can obtain a compact solution of these equations as follows.
 First, we introduce new coefficients